USS TRIPOLI LHA 7

 May 31, 2012 U.S. Navy awarded a $2,38 billion contract to Huntington Ingalls Industries Inc. (HII), for the detail design and construction of the future USS Tripoli; Fabrication started in July 2013.

 June 20, 2014 The keel authentication ceremony for the Tripoli was held at Huntington Ingalls Industries, Ingalls Operations shipyard in Pascagoula, Miss.

 July 9, 2016 The future USS Tripoli reached a construction milestone with the successfull installation of a 700 tons deckhouse, three weeks ahead of schedule.

-May 1, 2017 The Pre-Commissioning Unit (PCU) Tripoli was launched from a floating dry-dock and moored at Ingalls West Bank Yard South Wharf.
+May 1, 2017 The Pre-Commissioning Unit (PCU) Tripoli was launched from a floating dry-dock and moored at Ingalls West Bank Yard East Wharf.